findingsimple/acf-field-video/README.md

 Adds a 'video' field type for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin.

+Compatible with Youtube and Vimeo videos/urls.

+Provides ability to display a preview of the video (thumbnail, video embed or none) and adjusts the video width/size using fitvid.js for improved responsiveness.

+Thumbnails are pulled automatically from Youtube or Vimeo.

+Uses the built in wordpress oembed feature for video embedding.

 ## Compatibility ##

 This add-on will work with: